leannekeenan/leannekeenan/README.md

-- 🔭 I’m currently working on [a Pokémon Pokédex](https://pokedex-classic.netlify.app/)
+- 📝 I’m currently working on improving developer skill sets

-- 🌱 I’m currently learning **JS Algorithms, OOP, & API Integration**
+- 📗 I’m currently learning **JS Algorithms, OOP, & API Integration**

-- 👯 I’m looking to collaborate on [with you on whatever you need help with!
+- 🤝 I’m looking to collaborate on [with you on whatever you need help with!
 Send me a message](https://leannekeenan.netlify.app)

 - 👨‍💻 All of my projects are available at [leannekeenan.netlify.app](leannekeenan.netlify.app)